dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Stuck on boot after root patching

-**Important:** Applies to macOS Monterey and newer.
-Big Sur does not support snapshot reversion.
+**Applies to macOS Monterey and newer.
+Big Sur does not support snapshot reversion.**

 Boot into recovery by pressing space when your disk is selected on the OCLP bootpicker (if you have it hidden, hold ESC while starting up)